durd/cp-pxgrid/README.md

 Is run by default every 8th hour by CRON.
 It collects by default the last 9 hours of created and updated sessions from ISE so that there is an overlap.
 This script actually keeps the identity sessions on the firewall active and extends the sessions timeout everytime it is run, unless a session is removed of course.

 ### `session_query_reboot.cp.py`
 The most CPU intensive script is `session_query_reboot.cp.py` which is supposed to be run at server startup or reboot.
 The script downloads the complete session database from ISE.
 This is so because it is unknown for how long the server reboots for or is stopped for maintenance or downtime.
-Typically run on the same server as above, CPU usage is ~21% and runs for ~4s.
+Typically run on the same server as above, CPU usage is ~21% and runs for ~4s as measured with the `time` command on Linux.

 ### Firewall reload
 No consideration has actually been taken to the inevitablity of a firewall reloading.
 Even firewalls in active/active or active/standby configuration might die because of hardware failure, power outage or simple a bug in software.